Creative Writing Course – Himalayas

 Working through these questions together is like trying to eat an unlimited South-Indian thali in one gulp.
 In this creative writing course, we break the massive meal into small, digestible chunks.
 We simplify it so that someone starting out can understand the process.
 Maybe even enjoy it.
 You write a lot, get many answers, and the big daunting meal may turn into a feast.

 This Creative Writing Course is one of India’s much loved writing courses.
 We’ve conducted it 50+ times.
 Ten or fewer people work together led by a professional coach.
-The reviews of our workshops seem to say it really works.
-35+ books have been published by our participants so far.
+The reviews of our workshops seem to say they really deliver.
+40+ books have been published by our participants so far.

 In this creative writing course, you learn by doing.
 You write.
 You dig into aspects of a good book – plot, character, dialogue, voice (First person or third?
 Or second person like this paragraph?) and much more.
 You learn the rather critical art of editing, and realize how much unnecessary, extra and pompous verbosity you habitually stuff into your writing.